Roofing dumpster rental in Layton

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400 pounds; a 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard?
-The hooklift truck routes smaller containers like a 10-yard to cap the load within the weight limit on a single pickup.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, which can exceed most cans’ weight limit.
+Roofers route that tonnage in a hooklift truck to stay legal on a single pickup, and half-square jobs fit easily in a 10-yard dumpster?
+It’s built for the weight—no surprises on haul day.

 Driveway Placement for Roofing Crew Workflow